 In order to receive one Carnegie unit of credit, a student must be in attendance in accordance with state law.
-If a student has been in attendance for less than 120 hours in any one-unit course, he/she is required to attend credit retrieval sessions.
+If a student has been in attendance for less than 120 hours in any one-unit course, he/she is required to attend make-up school sessions.